Robdel12/DropKick/readme.md

 How it works:
 -
-DropKick works by transforming your existing, boring <select> into beautiful, customizable HTML dropdowns.
+DropKick works by transforming your existing, boring `<select>` lists into beautiful, customizable HTML dropdowns.
 The name attribute is the only one that is required.
 You should also set a tabindex attribute to enable navigation via tabbing.

 Features:
 -